Rescue Journal

 sheila

 I don't think anyone here is saying not to rethink or revisit thoughts that might not be the past path.... that would be short sighted.
 Given a choice I certainly wouldn't go down that road.
 I also don't think anyone here is against better Animal WELFARE laws.
 I am having a very hard time understanding why if animals become sentient beings that are no longer property that those that advocate for this (and I do not mean PETA) would not want to also advocate for better Animal Welfare Laws ... they go hand in hand.
 Why would animals be decimated because they have become sentient beings and no longer property?
 Animal Rights advocates are not going to just fight for a dog to be no longer property and then just leave at that.
 Change evolves slowly and I don't think it matters if the animal welfare laws come first and then the issue of animals being sentient beings come second or vice versa.
 I believe each will push the other to happen.
-I do believe that people have a belief system as to how they view friends, neighbours, the world, other countries and animals and I can see my view of animals is very different from yours and that is why we are missing each others points.
+I do believe that people have a belief system as to how they view friends, neighbours, the world, other countries and animals and I can see my view of animals is very different from yours and that is why we are missing each other’s points.

 Donna